 17 Compelling Facts About ‘Making a Murderer’

-Following the success of Serial and The Jinx, Making a Murderer is Netflix’s new 10-part documentary series that follows the at-times unbelievable story of Steven Avery, a 53-year-old man from Manitowoc, Wisconsin who is currently in prison for a murder he may or may not have committed.
+Following the success of Serial and The Jinx, in late 2015 Netflix released Making a Murderer, a documentary series that follows the at-times unbelievable story of Steven Avery, a 53-year-old man from Manitowoc, Wisconsin who is currently in prison for a murder he may or may not have committed.
 It's a familiar scenario for Avery, who previously spent 18 years behind bars for a sexual assault he was wrongfully convicted of (DNA evidence freed him in 2003).

-If you haven’t binge-watched all 10 episodes of the highly addictive Netflix series yet, you’ve surely heard people talking about it.
+If you haven’t binge-watched all 10 episodes of the highly addictive Netflix series yet, you’ve surely heard people talking about it—perhaps because Netflix just announced that they're bringing it back for a second season.
 Here are 17 compelling facts about the making of the docuseries.

 1. THE PROJECT WAS INSPIRED BY A FRONT-PAGE ARTICLE IN THE NEW YORK TIMES.